*Has Existential Crisis* - Artist Interview with Mike Harrington

 Oh, the questions are so open-ended that I'm not saying like, you as a woman, what do you think about this?
 But they're questions that I have thought about myself, and then I'm posing it to someone who says a much different experience to me, so I do treat it more like a conversation.
 I'm willing to be vulnerable with them as well because sometimes they'll ask me the same question back.
 But it's mostly me listening to be honest, and not trying to steer the conversation one way or another.

 In the beginning, I tell people you can answer these questions however you want.
-And even though I acknowledge that I am the one that's editing and choosing the photos, I'll send them the photos and say like, these are your photos, and if you don't want me to show anything, I'm happy to not do that.
+And even though I acknowledge that I am the one that's editing and choosing the photos, I'll send them the photos and say, these are your photos, and if you don't want me to show anything, I'm happy to not do that.
 I think it's important that if they're letting me control that image to a certain degree, I want to make sure that I'm doing it in a way that's respectful to them.
 But yeah, I tried to do it as respectfully as possible and I tried to listen more than anything.

 Yeah, I think it sounds like you're taking not so much of an investigative approach but just like a conversation.